 FOR THE PASTRY DOUGH

-- In a food processor add flour, salt and sugar, whisk to combine, then add the butter and pulse a few times, add egg and pulse to combine (3 or 4 pulses), add milk a little at a time and pulse to bring dough together.
-Remove to a lightly floured flat surface and knead until dough is smooth.
-Wrap in plastic and refrigerate for 30 minutes.
+• In a food processor add the flour, salt and sugar, whisk to combine, then add the butter and pulse a few times, add egg and pulse to combine (3 or 4 pulses), add the milk a little at a time and pulse to bring dough together.
+Remove to a lightly floured flat surface and knead until the dough dough is compact, do not over knead.
+Wrap in plastic and refrigerate 30 minutes.

 FOR THE CINNAMON APPLE FILLING

-- Remove the dough from fridge and roll into a rectangular shape**, roll 1/8 inch thick, place on prepared cookie sheet, brush dough with the remaining half of the melted butter, spoon the apple mixture down the middle of the dough, make slits in dough, (see image), and criss cross cut slits over mixture (see image).
-Brush top of pastry with beaten egg, sprinkle with slivered almonds and bake for approximately 30-40 minutes or until golden brown.
-Let cool before drizzling with Maple Syrup Glaze or Icing Sugar.
+• Remove the dough from fridge and roll into a rectangular shape**, roll ⅛ inch thick, place on the prepared baking sheet, brush the dough with the remaining half of the melted butter, spoon the apple mixture down the middle of the dough, make slits in dough, (see image), and criss cross cut slits over mixture (see image).
+Brush the top of the pastry with the beaten egg, sprinkle with the remaining slivered almonds and bake for approximately 30-40 minutes or until golden brown.
+Let cool before drizzling with Maple Syrup Glaze or Powdered Sugar.
 Or eat warm.
 Enjoy!

 MAPLE SYRUP GLAZE

-- In a small bowl mix together powdered/icing sugar, vanilla and maple syrup and cream or milk. (add more milk or cream (a little at a time) if too thick, or more powdered sugar if too thin).
+• In a small bowl mix together powdered sugar, vanilla and maple syrup and cream or milk. (add more milk or cream (a little at a time) if too thick, or more powdered sugar if too thin).

 **Roll into a 10 x 12.5 inch (25 x 32cm) rectangle, cut the edges even with a knife, leftover dough can be frozen or made into tarts.